huayue21/GCDProject/CodeBook.md

 |tBodyAccJerk-X,Y,Z|tBodyAccJerkMag|
 |tBodyGyroJerk-X,Y,Z|tBodyGyroJerkMag|

-The acceleration signal was separated into body and gravity acceleration signals (tBodyAcc-X,Y,Z and tGravityAcc-X,Y,Z) .
+The acceleration signal is separated into *body* and *gravity* acceleration signals (in the table shown as tBodyAcc-X,Y,Z and tGravityAcc-X,Y,Z) .
 The body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-X,Y,Z and tBodyGyroJerk-X,Y,Z).
 The magnitude of these three-dimensional signals were calculated (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

-Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag. ('f' stands for frequency domain).
+Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+(Here the prefix 'f' stands for frequency domain).
+Here is a table of all the seven frequency-domain variables.

 | X,Y,Z Components of 3D Freqency domain variable  |      Magnitude      |
 |:----------:|:-------------|